batxes/batxes.github.io/README.md

    Nature, 599 (7886), 684-691, 2021
    DOI: <a href="https://doi.org/10.1038/s41586-021-04081-2">https://doi.org/10.1038/s41586-021-04081-2</a>

-3. A Picco, I Irastorza-Azcarate, T Specht, D Böke, I Pazos, AS Rivier-Cordey, ...
+3. A Picco, **I Irastorza-Azcarate**, T Specht, D Böke, I Pazos, AS Rivier-Cordey, ...
    "The in vivo architecture of the exocyst provides structural basis for exocytosis"
    Cell, 168 (3), 400-412. e18, 2017
    DOI: <a href="https://doi.org/10.1016/j.cell.2017.01.004">https://doi.org/10.1016/j.cell.2017.01.004</a>